 This pumpkin patch is worth visiting as a yearly tradition.
 You'll find all kinds of pumpkins from Big Mac to Jack O' Lantern (and they're all grown on-site).
-From hayrides and corn mazes to bounce slides and a petting zoo, there's plenty to do.
+From tractor hayrides to a hay bale maze, there's plenty to do.
 Bring a picnic lunch to sit under the autumn trees.
-Shop the central store, then head home and chalk up a cool fall day.
+Shop the central store, (be sure to grab some homemade fudge!) then head home and chalk up a cool fall day.

 15954 Woods Valley Rd.